-In the Joseph story, the Egyptian officials, including Pharaoh, are kind and wise.
-Joseph himself shaves his beard, puts on Egyptian clothes, takes an Egyptian name, and marries the daughter of an Egyptian priest.
-Nothing in the text implies that the author thinks any of this is problematic.
+Egyptian officials, including Pharaoh, are kind and wise.
+Joseph shaves his beard, adopts Egyptian clothing, takes an Egyptian name, and marries the daughter of an Egyptian priest—all without any hint of disapproval from the text.

 Prof.